 Agency staff is verified by the Licensed Behavioral Health Provider and the ASO.

-The ASO will perform certification validation during on-site reviews.
-Agency behavioral health license is verified biennially.
-Agency staff's credentials are verified initially and annually with exception of the state and federal fingerprint-based checks, which are updated every five (5) years and the OIG, which is checked monthly.
+Agency staff's credentials are verified initially and annually with exception of the state and federal fingerprint-based checks, which are updated every three (3) years and the OIG, which is checked monthly.